IEA says EU could live with abrupt Iran oil halt

-LONDON The European Union could cope with an abrupt halt by Iran of oil exports to the region because buyers of Iranian oil are already adjusting to the EU's forthcoming ban on Iranian shipments, an International Energy Agency official said on Monday.
+LONDON The European Union could cope with an abrupt halt by Iran of its oil exports to the region as buyers of Iranian oil are already adjusting to the EU's forthcoming ban on Iranian shipments, an International Energy Agency official said on Monday.

 Oil prices rose on Monday to an eight-month high above $121 a barrel as Iran said it halted exports to British and French companies ahead of a European Union embargo starting on July 1.

-Given that customers are readying themselves for the embargo on Iranian oil and that demand for crude typically declines at the end of the northern hemisphere winter, the EU could also cope with a wider stoppage by Iran of its oil sales.
+Given that customers are readying themselves for the embargo on Iranian oil and because crude demand typically falls at the end of the northern hemisphere winter, the EU could also cope with a wider stoppage by Iran of its oil sales.

 "If such a move were taken by Iran to immediately stop exports, we don't think it would have a very significant impact on the market," Houssin said.